 A really good meat sauce has depth of flavor from a combination of meats.
 My mother likes to add pork ribs (cut into individual ribs), sausage and of course meatballs to her sauce.
 Talk about delicious!
 This is a meal in itself!

 You will need to use a large heavy sauce pan for making this sauce.
 Heat olive oil in your pan.
 Salt and pepper the pork ribs and add the to hot oil in the pan.
 Brown for about 3-4 minutes per side.
 Remove the ribs from the pan and set aside.
 Add your diced onion and garlic to the hot pan and cook until they are tender.
 Then add the tomato paste and stir to combine with the vegetables.
-You will need to cook the tomato paste for a couple of minutes, stirring it constantly so that it does not burn.
-You want to cook the tomato paste a bit before you add in the other ingredients.
+The tomato paste needs to cook for a couple of minutes.
+Stir it constantly so that it does not burn.

 My mom and my grandmother, always added a little sugar and a pinch of baking soda to their sauce.
 This is how they create a perfectly balanced sauce.
 The baking soda neutralizes the acidity of the tomatoes and the sugar enhances the tomatoes and makes them taste fresher.
 The secret is not to use too much of either of these ingredients because a little goes a long way.
 Add in salt and pepper and a few basil leaves and that’s it.